-However, this widely depends on what your purpose of taking CBD is.
+However, this widely depends on what your purpose in taking CBD is.
 The advantage of CBD isolate is that it comes in an easily-measurable powder, which makes it great for those individuals who are trying to calculate exact personal dosages down to the milligram.
-For the large majority of average users, though, a high-quality full-spectrum CBD oil is the better, more efficient option. mystery_lollipop is a Reddit user that has tried both CBD isolates and full-spectrum products, and here is what they had to say about their personal experience with both:
+For the large majority of average users, though, a high-quality, full-spectrum CBD oil is the better, more efficient option.
+As an example, mystery_lollipop is a Reddit user that has tried both CBD isolates and full-spectrum products, and here is what they had to say about their personal experience with the two:

 “…absolutely the best results from a [full-spectrum] product hands down.
 Doesn’t even compare to isolate for me. the effects feel more “complete” if that makes sense and I get a calm that I don’t experience from isolate.
 Add in terps [terpenes] for customization and I’m set!”

 Reddit FAQ on CBD #9